NVIDIA/NVFlare/docs/glossary.rst

 :ref:`high_availability` is a feature implemented in NVIDIA FLARE 2.1.0 around FL server failover introducing an Overseer to coordinate multiple FL servers.

+Job
+===
+:ref:`Jobs <job>` contain all of the apps and the information of which app(s) to deploy to which clients or server, the resource requirements for the experiment, and everything about the experiment.

 Learnable
 =========
 Learnable is the result of the Federated Learning application maintained by the server.
 In DL workflows, the